Pell Grant Calculator: How Much Federal Aid Can You Get?

 What Is the Maximum and Minimum Pell Grant Award?

-The minimum award each year is roughly 10% of the maximum award.
-This would put the 2023-24 minimum award at roughly $740.
+The minimum award each year is 10% of the maximum award, rounded up or down to the nearest $5.
+This would put the 2024-25 minimum Pell Grant award at $740.